Home

 Nick Benton

-Statement: "Biographies are part and parcel of our oppression.
+Statement: 'Biographies are part and parcel of our oppression, especially within the context of civil rights.
 To write one would fuck over my mind and life.
 It would have nothing to do with who I am and where I'm actually at right now.
-There can be some value in recovering one's past in order to understand it, and then surpass it an move beyond it, but generally nostalgia is a bad trip."
+While there can be some value in recovering one's past to understand it—particularly in the realm of gay history and LGBT activism—in order to surpass it and move beyond it, generally nostalgia is a bad trip.'

 Find out more